smedrec/smart-logs/packages/audit/reports/code-review-report.md

 The package demonstrates exemplary TypeScript usage with:

-- Comprehensive interface definitions in `src/types.ts` with 300+ lines of well-documented types
+- Comprehensive interface and type definitions in `types.ts` with thorough documentation
-- Proper generic implementations in `ReliableEventProcessor<T = AuditLogEvent>`
+- Sophisticated use of generic type parameters and utility types
-- Effective use of utility types and union types (`DataClassification`, `AuditAction`)
+- Strong type safety with union types for audit events and actions
-- Strict mode compliance with proper null checking patterns
+- Proper implementation of async/await patterns with proper error handling

 **Notable Implementations:**

-- Complex configuration types in `src/config/types.ts` (740 lines) provide extensive customization
+- Well-designed event type system supporting generic and specialized audit events (FHIR, GDPR)
-- Event type system supports healthcare-specific FHIR events and practitioner workflows
+- Advanced cryptographic service implementation with proper type safety
-- Proper async/await patterns throughout the codebase
+- Robust validation system with comprehensive type checking

 ### Readability